RupertAvery/Chromely.Mvc/README.md

 Install-Package Chromely.Mvc
 ```

+# Known Issues

+Versions 4.0.0.1 and below have an issue where the returned value from the `boundControllerAsync` response callback is a string instead of an object.
+See the [Javascript](#Javascript) section.

 # Features
 * Use MVC's convention-based approach to writing and wiring up controllers.
 * Use .NET Core's built-in `IServiceCollection` for dependency injection.